When: Wednesday, May 13th, 2.30–6 pm

 This gathering brings together playwrights, theatre-makers, and the performing arts industry for an afternoon dedicated to contemporary Norwegian drama and its international resonance.

-The event opens with words of welcome from the Ambassador and PAHN, setting the stage for a presentation of the Ibsen Jubilee in 2028 and Ibsen’s extensive influence, even today.
+The event opens with words of welcome from the Ambassador and PAHN, setting the stage for a presentation of the Ibsen Jubilee in 2028 by Hege Knarvik Sande, CEO of PAHN, and a discussion of Ibsen’s extensive influence, even today.

 Ibsen as a Counterforce for 200 Years